sambetts/SPOAzBlob/README.md

 AzureAd:Domain | contoso.onmicrosoft.com | Azure AD app registration
 AzureAd:Secret | Hh17Q~6NoLlsjS24H…. | Azure AD app registration
 AzureAd:ClientID | 0cceb74a-bbbb-4794-bd1e-3bb476333026 | Azure AD app registration
 WebhookUrlOverride | https://spoblob.ngrok.io/api/GraphNotifications | Function app public-url.
-For dev, needs to be an ngrok URL.
+For dev, needs to be an ngrok HTTPS URL + "/api/GraphNotifications".

 ## Unit tests configuration:
 Name | Example Value | Description
 --- | --- | ---
 AzureAdAppDisplayName | [Same as your Azure AD display name] | Used in unit-tests to ensure locks have the right edit name.
 Files are uploaded as the app identity so without this info tests won’t work.
 TestEmailAddress | adelev@m365x352268.onmicrosoft.com | Used for getting user from Graph tests.
+There's a unit-test that does a user lookup, and this value is what the test uses to find a Graph user by.

 # Setup Steps
 Here’s how to get this solution working.
 For now, we assume you’re running this solution from Visual Studio.